atikuzzaman524/Awesome-Breast-Cancer/README.md

 ---

-## Citation
+## Citation and Support

-If you find this repository useful, please consider starring it and citing it.
+If you find this repository useful, please consider giving it a ⭐ on GitHub.
+Your support helps more people discover these resources and citing it.

 ```bibtex
 @misc{awesome_breast_cancer,